GARDENING WITH CHILDREN

 - Plant herbs in pots and place them on the window sill in full sun.
 Children will love the sensual nature of herbs as they appeal to sight, touch, taste and smell.

-- Make themed garden like an Alphabet Garden by choosing one plant for each letter of the alphabet or one plant for each letter of the child’s name or make a Rainbow Garden by choosing plants that represent all of the colors of the rainbow – red, orange, yellow, green, blue and purple.
+- Make themed garden like an Alphabet Garden by choosing one plant for each letter of the alphabet or one plant for each letter of the child’s name.
+Make a Rainbow Garden by choosing plants that represent all of the colors of the rainbow – red, orange, yellow, green, blue and purple.

 Gardening activities for children of different ages